Skip to Content

 4. VDRL (Syphyllis screening)

-5. Thyroid Screening (This is a newer addition to the bloodwork panel because of the impact undiagnosed under or over thyroid activity can affect fetal development.
+5. Thyroid Screening (This is a newer addition to the bloodwork panel because of the impact undiagnosed under or over-thyroid activity can have on fetal development.

 6. HIV screening if consented to.